steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ### Add the User Env to the MIDI Script

-You must add the parameters of the User Env to the ``destinations`` table in the MIDI script.
+You need to add the parameters of the User Env to the ``destinations`` table in the MIDI script.

 1. Go to the **Program Tree** and select the Mod Matrix MIDI Module.
 1. Open the MIDI script in the internal script editor and append the following lines to the ``destinations`` table.